joelhawksley/identity/components-2020/slides.md

 ^ example component

-^ S is compiled before Unicorn and Puma fork
+^ S is compiled at boot, before worker processes are spawned

+^ effectively gives us the same optimization as fast render enhancer

+^ PAUSE

 ---